 Malpractice cases are among the toughest to pick.
 We have taken great pride in getting verdicts and settlements in malpractice cases that other lawyers have summarily turned down.
 It really makes you feel super smart when that happens.
-But the truth is that I know we have turned down many seven figure malpractice cases in the last 10 years.
-Everyone approaches these cases from different angles and sometimes one malpractice attorney sees what another attorney does not.
+But I know we have turned down many seven-figure malpractice cases in the last 10 years.
+Everyone approaches these cases from various angles and sometimes one malpractice attorney sees what another attorney does not.

 Anyway, these are the numbers:

 |Death||$1,078,000||$410,000 – $2,157,170|

 |Emotional Distress||$250,000||$57,500 – $657,000|

 |Spinal Nerve||$1,229,092||$693,750 – 2,300,000|

 |Eye||$750,000||$206,756 – $2,727,878|